Cancer-Net PCa-Seg: Benchmarking Deep Learning Models for Prostate Cancer Segmentation Using Synthetic Correlated Diffusion Imaging: Methodology

 \subsection{Data Preparation}

 A training, validation, and test set split of 70\%, 15\%, and 15\% was used respectively.
-The data was split at the patient level, ensuring the entire set of slices from a single patient were assigned to the same data split to prevent data leakage.
-The entire tumor lesion mask was used in this study, without applying a prostate mask.
-This decision was made to evaluate the models' ability to directly segment complete tumor regions without prior knowledge of the prostate boundaries, which more closely mimics real-world clinical scenarios where prostate boundaries may not always be clearly defined.
-As illustrated in Figure~\ref{fig:figure_2}, the preprocessing pipeline involved standardizing the image slices and corresponding masks using min-max normalization and resizing to 128 x 128 x 1, with a batch size of 16.
+The data was split at the patient level, ensuring the entire set of slices from a single patient volume were assigned to the same data split to prevent data leakage.
+As illustrated in Figure~\ref{fig:figure_2}, the preprocessing pipeline involved standardizing the image volumes and corresponding masks using min-max normalization and resizing to 128x128x19, with a batch size of 16.
 This resulted in a distribution of 2736 training slices, 592 validation slices, and 592 test slices.